sdziallas/comp55/docs/labs/9-Github.md

 try to pull the code again.
 Remember that if you did commit after pulling and merging it's best for you to push the code back on the server so that you let the server know that you have the latest changes.

+If you ever want to find out if changes have been made but aren't ready to replace your code with those changes (but just want to see how many changes have been made or how many changes you need to incorporate, you can instead right click on the project and select *Team-\>Fetch from Origin*).
+Then just like you saw before in the package explorer, you'll be able to see the number of commits that are you behind from your server, with a down arrow to show them.

 ## Step 11: Everyone - Practice pushing and pulling!